 The Wellington Park Management Trust is required to “protect the natural and cultural values of all established tracks” and you would be helping every track user by reminding the WPMT that you have seen the track cross-overs and you request the Trust protect them from continuous fly-overs.

-Shot April-May 2019 by Sonia Caton, David Day, Luke Harwood, Bernard Lloyd and Phil Stignant.
+The photosphere “bubblies” were shot April-May 2019 by Sonia Caton, David Day, Luke Harwood, Bernard Lloyd and Phil Stignant. © SHUF 2019

-Note: These “Bubbli” images view best using an iPad.
+Note: “Bubbli” images are best viewed on an iPad.